mesonbuild/meson/docs/markdown/Machine-files.md

 **Note:** All occurrences of `\` in the value of all keys will be replaced with
-          a `/` since CMake has a lot of issues with correctly escaping `\` when dealing with variables (even in cases where a path in `CMAKE_C_COMPILER` is correctly escaped, CMake will still trip up internaly for instance)
+          a `/` since CMake has a lot of issues with correctly escaping `\` when dealing with variables (even in cases where a path in `CMAKE_C_COMPILER` is correctly escaped, CMake will still trip up internally for instance)

           A custom toolchain file should be used (via the `cmake_toolchain_file` property) if `\` support is required.